Faculty Handbook - version 8/12

 1. Programs which grant degrees

-Includes Interdisciplinary Studies; Women, Gender and Sexuality Studies; and the Master of Liberal Arts program (M.L.A.)
+Includes Interdisciplinary Studies; Women, Gender and Sexuality Studies; and the Master of Liberal Arts and Sciences program (M.L.A.S.)

 2. Programs which offer interdisciplinary minors but do not grant degrees